dstepanets/Fillit/README.md

 ....
 ```

 An input file can contain up to 26 such pieces, separated by empty lines.
-On a solution square pieces are marked by letters in alphabetical order:
+On a solution map pieces are marked by letters in alphabetical order:

 ```
 ABBBB.